realazthat/snipinator/README.md

         the Jinja2 call unmolested by markdown formatters, because they will be inside of a comment section. "nl" adds additional newlines after the newline delimiters.
 Defaults to False.
+      regex (Union[bool, str], optional): If True, `start` and `end` will be treated as regular expressions.
+Optionally, can pass in python regex flags separated by `|` characters, e.g "IGNORECASE|MULTILINE".
+Defaults to False.
       _ctx (_Context): This is used by the system and is not available as an argument.